dotanuki-labs/norris/README.md

 Norris is a showcase for modern and well-crafted Android code.

-Here you will find a codebase powered by tests in all semantic levels (unit, integratation, acceptance) as well an architectural design that promotes discipline over state, using Kotlin Coroutines as foundation for a pragmatic unidirectional dataflow implementation.
+Here you will find a codebase powered by tests in all semantic levels (unit, integration, acceptance) as well an architectural design that promotes discipline over state, using Kotlin Coroutines as foundation for a pragmatic unidirectional dataflow implementation.

 ## Project Overview